-While people don’t often share just how much their financial stress may be impacting their overall health, there’s no doubting how serious it can be, says Brittney Castro, Mint’s certified financial planner and the founder of Financially Wise.
+While people don’t often share just how much their financial stress may be impacting their overall health, there’s no doubting how serious it can be, says Brittney Castro, certified financial planner and founder of Financially Wise.
 And with the pandemic, budgeting and financial planning is even more important than ever, as small financial issues can become huge problems in the face of lost income.

 If you’ve been ignoring your savings account balances for too long — or if you have absolutely nothing saved — stop worrying about how you’ve fallen behind, and create a game plan that will get you where you want to be.
 Once you have a plan in hand that will help you battle your debt or improve your savings, you’ll be so much less anxious.
 “By embracing this type of mindset, you can reduce money stress now and in the future and form a positive, loving relationship with your finances,” Castro says.

 READ MORE: I Have No Retirement Savings.
 Now What?